 West Coaster Motel has a friendly atmosphere with affordable rates.

 King River Rafting

-Discover pristine wilderness on our one-day rafting experiences from Queenstown, with four...
+Discover pristine wilderness on one-day rafting experiences from Queenstown, with...

 Exclusive guided interpretive tours of World Heritage listed wilderness, working Hydropower...

 A fast food outlet offering early morning services with all day breaky and great Goroka bean...

 With decor showing a nod to Queenstown's mining industry and history, customers can slect from a...

 A diverse menu featuring regular specials, Chef Steve's gourmet delights and great coffee.

 A contemporary cafe located at the Queenstown Station, home of the West Coast Wilderness Railway.

 The Paragon Theatre officially opened on October 28, 1933 and a capacity house of 1150 were...